Cardshifter/Cardshifter/README.md

 Platform
 --------

-Currently we plan to support version Java 8u20 or above.
+Currently we plan to support version Java 8u20 and above.